AdmZackbar/mara-sov-voice-mod/CONTENT.md

 ### Target Heard/Alien Moving

-1. I just heard something.
+1. I just heard... something.
 2. We're not alone here.
 3. Listen... what is that?
 4. Hold on… something's out there.